JoeySoprano420/Rane-Processing-Language/README.md

 ---

 # **Zone Blocks**

-Parsed and treated as normal blocks in the bootstrap:
+Parsed and treated as normal blocks in the bootstrap compiler:

 ```rane
 zone hot {